Xapian Developer Guide 1.4¶

 - We’re on #xapian on

-irc.freenode.net.
-IRC is a simple text chat system where many members of the community hang out; although because we’re distributed around the world, you may not get an instant response.
+irc.libera.chat, which is bridged to the matrix room #xapian:matrix.org.
+Note that because we’re distributed around the world you may not get an instant response.
 That doesn’t mean we’re ignoring you, so either hang on for a reply, or you can use the mailing list instead.

 - Getting started